kovidgoyal/calibre/manual/edit.rst

 This tool simply converts HTML that cannot be parsed as XML into well-formed XML.
 It is very common in ebooks to have non-well-formed XML, so this tool simply automates the process of fixing such HTML.
-The tool works by parsing the HTML using the HTML 5 algorithm (the algorithm used in all modern browsers) and then converting the result into XML.
+The tool works by parsing the HTML using the HTML5 algorithm (the algorithm used in all modern browsers) and then converting the result into XML.
 Be aware that auto-fixing can sometimes have counter-intuitive results.
 If you prefer, you can use the Check Book tool discussed above to find and manually correct problems in the HTML.
 Accessed via